simowment/NT_MT5_Adapter/README.md

 This adapter is divided into two main parts:

 1. **Rust Part**: in `crates/adapters/mt5/`
-   - Handles HTTP and WebSocket communications with the MT5 bridge
+   - Handles HTTP communications with the MT5 bridge
    - Provides Python bindings via PyO3
    - Implements low-level functionality